-- Preparing the Schedule in conformity with generally accepted accounting principles. - Establishing and maintaining internal control.
+- Preparing the Schedule in conformity with accounting principles generally accepted in the United States of America. - Establishing and maintaining internal control.
 In fulfilling this responsibility, estimates and judgments by management are required to assess the benefits and related costs of internal control policies and procedures. - Complying with laws and regulations applicable to the U.S. Mint's custodial responsibilities for the gold and silver reserves.